Hot Water Heat Pumps: Choosing the Right One

 Integrating a Home Battery With A Hot Water Heat Pump

-If you have a home battery, you should still try to power your heat pump directly from your solar panel during the day.
-The less you cycle your battery, the longer it should last.
-And it’s always good to keep as much battery energy as possible available for powering the rest of your house through the night.
+If you have a home battery, you should still try to power your heat pump directly from your solar panels during the day.
+It’s always good to keep as much battery energy as possible available for powering the rest of your house through the night.
 The good news is – if you are hot water hogs, and need a nightly top-up, any good battery can handle the extra 2-3 kWh easily.

 FAQs